Kris Gopalakrishnan, Co-Founder and Co-Chairman of Infosys, India, shares a new vision for employment and economic growth.

 I admit that the answers won’t always be apparent, but we need to put conventional considerations aside in favour of the larger goal of creating employment opportunities and economic growth engines for the citizens of the world.

-Author: Kris Gopalakrishnan is Co-Founder and Co- Chairman of Infosys, India, and is scheduled to participate at the World Economic Forum’s Annual Meeting 2013.
+Author: Kris Gopalakrishnan is Co-Founder and Co- Chairman of Infosys, India.

 A young man waits for an interview in Los Angeles REUTERS/Patrick Fallon